Food Health Social Issues

 3. Soy has little to no effect on thyroid hormones

-A review and meta-analysis of 18 studies found that soy supplementation has no effect on the thyroid hormones, and only modestly raises TSH (thyroid-stimulating hormone) levels.
-This may affect people who already have hypothyroidism, but it seems unlikely that it’s clinically significant enough to show a correlation.
-Overall, the link between soy consumption and thyroid problems seems very weak.
+A review and meta-analysis of 18 studies found that soy supplementation has no effect on thyroid hormone levels and may modestly increase TSH (thyroid-stimulating hormone).
+This may affect people who already have hypothyroidism, but it seems unlikely that it’s clinically significant enough to show a clear correlation.
+More research is needed, but overall, the link between soy consumption and thyroid problems seems weak.

-The US FDA almost never endorses any specific food for its health efficacy.
+The U.S. Food and Drug Administration (FDA) almost never endorses any specific food for its health efficacy.
 But in 1999, citing an overwhelming body of evidence that soy consumption could help to reduce heart disease, the FDA issued a ruling that allowed products containing at least 6.25 grams of soy protein to state that:

-A total of 25 g of soy protein a day, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease.
-A serving of [name of food] supplies __ g of soy protein.
+A total of 25 grams of soy protein a day, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease.
+A serving of [name of food] supplies __ grams of soy protein.

 You may have seen this, or variations of it, on product labels.